Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

 It’s our favourite beach, and you’ll be amazed by it.
-Located in a beautiful natural environment, surrounded by pine trees, with its white sand and crystal clear shallow water that reminds Polynesia it’s also known as “small Tahiti“.
-The beach is 1 km long but only a few meters wide, so during the weekend and above from mid-July and August can be very crowded.
-Anyway, it is a spot not to be missed since for its characteristics it is known as one of the most beautiful beaches in Sardinia.
+It is located in a beautiful natural environment, surrounded by pine trees, with its white sand and crystal clear shallow water that reminds Polynesia it’s also known as “small Tahiti“.
+The beach is 1 km long but only a few meters wide, so during the weekend and above, from mid-July and August can be very crowded.
+Anyway, it is a spot not to be missed since its characteristics are known as one of the most beautiful beaches in Sardinia.

 Salina Bamba Beach is located between Cala Brandinchi and Baia Salinedda in Capo Coda Cavallo, and it’s along a stretch of white sand characterised by shallow and sandy waters.
-Next to the beach, there is a salted water basin from which it owes its name, populated by numerous specimens of marine birds.
+Behind the beach, there is a salted water basin from which it owes its name, populated by numerous marine birds’ specimens.

 Beach services: the beach is 11 km from San Teodoro, in front of Porto Coda Cavallo village and a few kilometres after Cala Brandinchi.
 There are bars and a mini-market in the small square of the village.